P-p-H-d/mlib/README.md

 ```

 To register an oplist, you need to define the macro `M_OPL_+type` that expands into its oplist.
-It shall a macro function that take no argument.
+It shall be a macro function that take no argument.

 ### Your oplist overpowered